METHODS

 What you see on the map

-Every cell's rank shown as a state percentile and a national percentile.
+Every habitat cell's rank shown as a state percentile and a national percentile.
 Top 1%, top 5%, and top 10% tiers are called out so you can scan fast and prioritize where to spend scouting time.

 What you still verify